open/close all folders

 - One episode of Futurama has the crew delivering the crown to such a contest.
 Leela thinks the whole thing is sexist and stupid... until she thinks she won by accident when Zapp Brannigan, one of the judges, calls out her name in surprise.
 Though keep in mind that the contestants include a giant anemone and an apparent energy lifeform.

 - King of the Hill episode "Peggy's Pageant Fever" had Peggy enter the Mrs. Heimlich County beauty pageant to win a new white pickup truck, only to find out that she was not as attractive, talented, or prolific at childbearing as her fellow contestants.
 Though her friend Nancy was a judge, they stop speaking to each other when Peggy implies that obvious blonde beauties don't deserve to win.
-Peggy hires a coach to help her succeed, but in the end Hank paints his truck white so that Peggy does not need to go through with the pageant (and ultimately humiliate herself.)
+Peggy hires a coach to help her succeed and even receives a stunning makeover, but can't get over her awkwardness.
+In the end Hank paints his truck white so that Peggy does not need to go through with the pageant and ultimately humiliate herself.

 - A fairly minor example: in the first Code Lyoko episode, it's established that Kadic's annual "prom" (which acts more like a Friday night mixer) has a beauty contest.
 Sissi had won the contest the previous year, and is a contestant in the episode, going up against two background characters.
 The winner is never known, due to a giant teddy bear interrupting the announcement.
 No◊, really◊.

 - The Tripping the Rift episode "Miss Galaxy 5000" has Six competing in one of these.

 - The Fairly Oddparents has an episode based around this.
 Timmy's dad entered, despite it being an all-female contest.
 He won.